Plateletpheresis: Altered platelet functions

 Disorders of platelet function can be congenital or acquired.
 Most of these disorders are mild and may respond to therapy with desmopressin (dDAVP).
 Transfusion is not necessarily required.
 However, with some more severe disorders such as Glanzmann thrombasthenia, transfusions with large amount of platelets may be needed.
 The number of transfusions may be reduced if these patients are given recombinant human factor VIIa since the underlying cause are antibodies to platelet glycoproteins IIb/IIIa.

 Cardiopulmonary bypass surgery

 Cardiopulmonary bypass surgery can result in destruction of a large proportion of the patient's platelets and may render the remaining viable platelets dysfunctional.
 The indications for transfusion in such patients is controversial.
 General guidelines recommend not transfusing patients prophylactically but only when they are bleeding excessively, while also giving desmopressin.

 Drug-induced platelet dysfunction

 The most common of these is aspirin, and its similar drug class, the NSAIDs.
-Other antiplatelet drugs are commonly prescribed for patients with acute coronary syndromes such as clopidogrel and ticlopidine.
+Other anti-platelet drugs are commonly prescribed for patients with acute coronary syndromes such as clopidogrel and ticlopidine.
 When surgery is undertaken following the administration of these drugs, bleeding can be serious.
 Transfusion under these circumstances is not clear-cut and one has to use clinical judgment.